 Having a Team of Novices

-A significant part of the engine development process was from making decisions about the engine, which took place in team discussions when we would gather around a computer or the whiteboard.
-In these discussions, someone would present the problem and then typically their original naive solution and why it wouldn't work; from there the team would throw around ideas and prod for more details.
-At a minimum these meetings provided everyone context on a feature that was being developed in the engine and forced some problem solving.
-However, if someone on the team already had engine development experience before the meetings would probably end before they even started because that person could just say, this is the answer because I did it this way before.
-This highlights a challenge of working with more experienced people; while that experience helps the product ship and your skills, it can also be harmful for learning.
+A significant part of the engine development process is just making decisions about the engine, whether they're architectural or implementational.
+For the Isetta project, this took place in team discussions where we would gather around a computer or the whiteboard.
+In these discussions, someone would present the problem, then usually they would present their original solution and also why that solution wouldn't work.
+From there, the team would throw around ideas and prod for more details about the problem we were trying to solve.
+At a minimum, these meetings provided everyone context on a feature that was being developed in our engine and it forced us to confront design conflicts that may have been brewing.
+If someone on the team already had engine development experience, the meetings may have ended immediately after hearing this person's solution (this likely wouldn't have happened all the time, but it would surely be a tempting path to take, especially when we were pressured or in crunch).
+This highlights a challenge of working with more experienced people: while that experience helps the product ship, it can also be harmful for learning.

-With professional engine development, the goal is the product and learning along the way is a side effect.
-But for our project, the goal wasn't to have a perfect, bug-free engine but to learn engine development and having a functioning engine at the end was the side effect.
-By eliminating the expert from the room, we made mistakes which impacted the engine but learned more from those mistakes than had we had someone tell us how to do it.
+With professional engine development, the goal is the product, while the learning along the way is a side effect.
+But for our project, the goal wasn't to have a perfect, bug-free engine but instead to learn engine development, and having a functioning engine at the end was our side effect.
+This is something that we found made our project unique compared to most full-time engine development efforts!
+And with our learning and the learning of those who read our development blog being the main goal, it was in our best interest to avoid having some guiding hand in the team.
+We made mistakes which impacted the engine (sometimes in pretty bad ways), but we learned more from those mistakes than we would have if someone had told us how to do it outright.